The First-Year Experience: Your Success Starts Here

 Request More Information Begin Your Application

-Webster University’s admissions review process reflects a holistic approach as we believe an admission decision needs a comprehensive understanding of a student’s curricular and co-curricular achievements.
+Webster University’s first-year student admissions review process reflects a holistic approach as we believe an admission decision needs a comprehensive understanding of a student’s curricular and co-curricular achievements.
 This includes their academic abilities, review of the student’s performance in college preparatory coursework, leadership activities, interests and any other noteworthy activities.
 These elements allow Webster to have an inclusive view when evaluating a student’s admissions application.

-First-time students may choose to select Webster’s test-optional method of application.
+First-year student applicants may choose to select Webster’s test-optional method of application.
 Along with submission of high school transcripts and a personal statement, students may submit additional materials that best highlights their skills, talents and likely contributions to Webster.
 Students selecting the test-optional path will not have their standardized test scores considered as a part of the admissions review procedure.

-As with every applicant, the review process for students who do not submit a standardized score is very personalized.
+As with every applicant, the review process for first-year students who do not submit a standardized score is very personalized.
 The admissions officers review official high school transcripts (including the grading scale), the application and the applicant’s personal statement.
 Students completing the Common Application or the College Coalition Application, do not need an additional personal statement; as the admissions officer will review the one included in the submission of these two applications.
 Admissions also welcomes a resume and letters of recommendation from the student’s teachers, coaches, counselors or mentors as part the applicant’s submission.

 Students electing to send standardized test results as part of the application will receive an evaluation of these items as part of the process.
 Test-optional applicants, as with any applicant, will automatically be considered for merit-based scholarships at the time of admission to Webster.